Kumano Kodo

 - Kumano Kodo official guide book (additional copies can be purchased from Kumano Travel and other outlets along the trail)

-- Kumano Kodo Nakahechi / Kohechi Pilgrimage route maps
+- Kumano Kodo Nakahechi Pilgrimage route maps

 - Kumano Tourist Map